OpenFacetracker/OpenFaceTracker-Lib3/docs/_build/html/_sources/advanced.rst.txt

 Build Options List
 ---------------------
-To enable or disable some module in openfacetracker, you've got two choices
+To enable or disable some modules in openfacetracker, you've got two choices

 - Enable modules at execution

-- Enable Modules before compilation
+- Enable modules before compilation

 For the second choice, here is the list of the full Build Options